w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 ### Data Origin Authentication, Integrity
 **Integrity allows to verify that messages resp. information was not manipulated in transit or storage**. **Data origin authentication allows to corroborate the source of messages and information.**

-Note: data origin authentication mechanisms usually imply entity authentication (see [[Security&Privacy_Requirements_Catalogue#Authentication]]) but entity authentication does usually not imply data origin authentication for example:
+Note: data origin authentication mechanisms usually imply entity authentication (see [security&privacy requirements, section Catalogue, subsection Authentication](SecurityPrivacyRequirements.md) ) but entity authentication does usually not imply data origin authentication for example:
 * TLS (in its usual implementation) provides entity authentication for Web server as well as data origin authentication for HTTP response messages
 * HTTP basic authentication provides entity authentication for Web browsers (representing human users as their user agents) but does not provide data origin authentication for HTTP request messages